1-22 Basic concepts

 The magnification of an image obtained with a microscope is usually expressed by:

-– indicating its final magnification, that is, numerically how many times the image was enlarged in relation to the size of the object present in the section.
+– indicating the final magnification its legend, that is, numerically how many times the image was enlarged.

 – or a small bar drawn on the image.
 Its length is used as a reference to be compared with the size of objects in the image.
-See one of such bars in the image.
+Observe the bar in the figure.

 NEXT PAGE